Hellbound: Hellraiser II

-Hellbound: Hellraiser II is a 1988 supernatural horror film directed by Tony Randel and starring Clare Higgins, Ashley Laurence, Kenneth Cranham and Doug Bradley.
-The second film in the Hellraiser franchise, Hellraiser II draws heavily upon (and was made by much of the same cast and crew as) its precursor, Hellraiser, which was released a year before.
+Hellbound: Hellraiser II is a 1988 supernatural horror film directed by Tony Randel and starring Clare Higgins, Ashley Laurence and Kenneth Cranham.
+It is the second film in the Hellraiser franchise, and draws heavily upon its precursor, Hellraiser, which was released a year before with much of the same cast and crew.
 Laurence reprises her role as Kirsty Cotton, who is admitted into a psychiatric hospital after the events of the first film.
 There, the head doctor (Cranham) unleashes the Cenobites, a group of sadomasochistic beings from another dimension.

 Clive Barker, who wrote and directed the first Hellraiser film, wrote the story of Hellraiser II and served as executive producer.
-An international co-production of the United Kingdom and the United States, Hellraiser II screened at the Toronto Festival of Festivals on 9 September 1988, and received mixed reviews upon release.
+Hellraiser II is an international co-production of the United Kingdom and the United States, and was screened at the Toronto Festival of Festivals on 9 September 1988, with mixed reviews upon release.
 It grossed $12.1 million at the box office and was followed by Hellraiser III: Hell on Earth in 1992.